 Type of construction: 2D facade renovation and 3D volumetric addition

-Construction systems: Concrete floors and walls with timber intermediate floor and roof
+Construction systems: Concrete floors, masonry block cavity walls with timber intermediate floor and roof

 Case specific outcomes: